Oky-period-tracker/periodtracker/docs/modules.md

 First it removes any modules you currently have with this script

-> If you have local changes / commits that have not been pushed to github, they will be lost after running this command
+> If you have local changes / commits that have not been pushed, they will be lost after running this command

 ```bash
 ./bin/modules/remove.sh